Southern California braces for strongest storm of the week, with evacuations planned amid rare ‘high risk’ of flooding

 It’s coming hot on the heels of a storm that killed at least one person and brought intense flooding to Northern California over the weekend.

-The new storm was powering up out over the Pacific Ocean early Tuesday morning.
-It will start to slam the entire California coast from north to south with rain and wind late Tuesday evening.
+The new storm was powering up out over the Pacific Ocean early Tuesday.
+It will start to slam the entire California coast from north to south with rain and wind Tuesday night.

 Torrential rain will get underway in Southern California very early Wednesday morning and continue through the evening.